Annysah/food-arena/README.md

 # food-arena
-A food website that blogs about Nigerian delicacies
+A food Blog built with html, css and vanilla javascript.